jhart12/Polarization_Controller/README.md

 ```
 vs,thetas,rot_vec = get_theta_of_v(fname,rot_vec)
 ```
 *get_theta_of_v* reads in the data from *sweepPolarizationController* described above stored in *fname*.
 It then determines *theta*(*v*) by iterating through all the voltages applied to the piezoelectric transducer and determining the angle of rotation *theta* on the Poincare sphere about the axis of rotation *rot_vec* caused by the application of that voltage.
 The voltages are returned as *vs*, the angles are returned as *thetas*, and the *rot_vec* is returned because this function will invert the input *rot_vec* so that all angles *theta* are positive/counterclockwise.
+This is the LUT that will be used to determine which *v* to apply to obtain a desired *theta*.

 ```
 theta = get_theta_from_s(rot_vec,s0,sf,N)